 Kennel Cough Vaccine.
 It is my understanding that some vaccine manufacturers recommend that immunosuppressed individuals avoid contact with vaccinated dogs for up to six weeks.
 Please discuss with your vet but we are relaxing (to some degree) the need for KC vaccination if concerned.

 Do not have the kennel cough vaccine within 2 weeks of due to arrive.
 We may not accept for boarding if done at short notice

 Unfortunately it still does not guarantee protection against all strains but we feel does offer a much higher level of protections and since insisting upon this many years ago, incidence have been greatly reduced.

-We do feel that it is advisable, providing there is enough time to have the kennel cough vaccine even sooner, to help avoid possible infection before you’re arrival date.
+We recommend, providing there is enough time to have the kennel cough vaccine even sooner, to help avoid possible infection before you’re arrival date.
 It can be picked up just as easily walking in the park or any contact with other dogs (It does not have to be direct contact, a sniff in an area where an infected dog has already been can be enough)

-No Cat can be accepted for boarding unless it has been inoculated against Feline Enteritis and Cat Flu.
+No Cat can be accepted for boarding unless it has been inoculated against Feline Enteritis, Cat Flu and feline leukaemia viruses.

 Caution.
 If the vaccination have lapsed any length of time you may need two sets of injections with a few weeks delay between and full protection is not achieved until after the 2nd.

 * If there is a genuine reason why you are unable to have the kennel cough vaccination, e.g. You’re vet advises against it on medical grounds or has trouble administering the nasal spray due to a condition of the dog we may make exceptions.
 This is on the understanding that you would accept full responsibility.